Paris Texas (hip-hop group): 2023-present: Mid Air and "They Left Me With..." EP's

 In further promotion of the album, Paris Texas would present a sit-down interview conducted by Long Beach rapper and actor, Vince Staples, titled, "Live from Mars" to their YouTube on September 28, 2023.
 Directed by Zhamak Fullad, the interview and precedent two-song live performance, seemingly made to appear set on the surface of the red planet, is possibly a referential nod to English musician, King Krule's similar 2018 live performance film, "Live on the Moon".

-Around this period, the group would expand the door even further to collaboration, featuring on a number of other artist's songs throughout the remainder of 2023 into the following year, including Florida artist, Yeek's single, "ETA2" released, June 29, 2023 and "Whipcream" with Spanish artist, Ralphie Choo of his debut album, Supernova released September 15, 2023 via Rusia-IDK.
+Around this time, the group would expand the door even further to collaboration, featuring on a number of other artist's songs throughout the remainder of 2023 into the following year, including Florida artist, Yeek's single, "ETA2", released on June 29, 2023, and "Whipcream" with Spanish artist, Ralphie Choo of his debut album, Supernova, released on September 15, 2023 via Rusia-IDK.

-The pair would also reunite with Kenny Mason on the collaborative track, "Big Bank" along with American producer, Billy Lemos released January 24, 2024.
-The song, serving as the first single off of music publication, Pigeons and Planes' compilation album series, See You Next Year 2 was recorded at American producer and music guru, Rick Rubin's Shangri-La Studio in Malibu.
+The pair would also reunite with Kenny Mason on the collaborative track, "Big Bank", along with American producer, Billy Lemos, released on January 24, 2024.
+The song, serving as the first single off of music publication, Pigeons and Planes' compilation album series, See You Next Year 2, was recorded at American producer and music guru, Rick Rubin's Shangri-La Studio in Malibu.

 On March 28, 2024, the duo would continue their feature run, appearing on "So Long", a single by American producer and Mid Air collaborator, Bien Et Toi from his second EP, A London Safari II, released on May 3.
-2024 via AMF/Temple Records London artist, Haich Ber Na would also release his single featuring the duo, "Hallelujah!" on August 7, 2024.
+2024 via AMF/Temple Records.
+London artist, Haich Ber Na would also release his single featuring the duo, "Hallelujah!", on August 7, 2024.